brilam8/cse110-w21-group20/specs/adrs/021821-data-storage.md

 ## Context and Problem Statement

-[Descri{be the context and problem statement, e.g., in free form using two to three sentences.
-You may want to articulate the problem in form of a question.]
 How do we want to store information for the site?
 Specifically for tasks that the user creates: what information do we want to keep and how do we want to keep it?

 ## Decision Drivers <!-- optional -->